kalmikko/digilog/Digilog/vaatimusmaarittely.md

 **Digilog**

 This project will be a catalogue of books and movies that the user has watched.
-The user will be able to create an username, and based on that there will be created a SQL database that is able to store different types of medie the user has consumed.
+The user will be able to create an username, and based on that there will be created a SQL database that is able to store different types of media the user has consumed.

 **Basic functionality**